-All windows open very silently with the difference being the number of size of each.
-The Gun Window system includes two 25” x 8” windows, the Crossbow option includes one 34” x 10” window, and the Archery one contains two 8” x 24” windows which open horizontally instead.
+All windows open very silently with the difference being the size of each.
+The Gun Window system includes two 25” x 8” windows, the Crossbow option includes one 34” x 10” window, and the Archery one contains two 8” x 24” windows that open horizontally instead.

 The design lets you open either end or lift both sashes out giving you access to the entire opening.

 Can be mounted both vertically and horizontally.Check Pricing

 The DeerView Hinge Blind Window comes in 24” x 12” as standard and can be mounted in three different positions to suit your needs.

 It can be vertically flipped up or down and then locked into position using a thumb latch, or horizontally from left to right.

 Made from weather-stripped aluminum and double-strength glass with marine glaze, it will effectively keep the weather and unwanted pests out.

 No need to worry about noise scaring off deer either, as the window is very quiet when opening and closing regardless of how it is mounted.

 Note that there is also a Deluxe Version available too that comes with a frame to ensure a tighter seal.